2 Days in Dublin Itinerary: A Perfect Weekend in Dublin, Ireland

 2 Days in Dublin: Top Tips for Visiting Dublin

 English is one of the official languages (in addition to Irish), it’s very easy to get around, and the locals are very welcoming to foreign tourists.
-When I asked a shopkeeper for directions, he left his post to walk me to my destination – the Irish people are very hospitable!

 When to Visit Dublin

-Dublin is a fun city to visit any time of the year, but if you’re not a fan of the cold weather you may want to stick to the warmer months.
 Dublin is warmest from June to August, but this is also the tourist high season – be prepared for higher prices on flights and hotels.
 The summer also brings several fun festivals to check out such as the Forbidden Fruit, Dublin Pride, and Longitude.

-Spring (March-May) and Fall (September-November) are a great time to visit as temperatures are moderate and there are fewer crowds.
 St. Patrick’s Day, a huge draw for tourists from around the world, is on March 17, with the festival taking place for five days around the 17th.
 Temperatures during this time may be rainy and chilly, so pack some sweaters and scarves!

 If you want to save money, consider coming to Dublin during the winter (December-February).
 It’ll be cold, so make sure to pack plenty of layers and bundle up – grabbing a pint and chatting with locals at the pub is a perfect way to hide from the cold for a little bit!